Credit Card and Debt Buyer Lawsuits

 Have you gotten a summons for a credit card or debt buyer lawsuit?
 Have you discovered that a creditor or debt buyer already has a judgment against you and is now garnishing your wages and freezing your bank accounts?
 Are you wondering what to do next?

 At The Law Offices of Kenneth Hiller, PLLC, our experienced attorneys provide quality defense representation against credit card and debt buyer lawsuits.
 Contact us today to set up a free consultation.
-We serve clients in Buffalo New York.

 If a credit card debt is overdue, the credit card company can file a debt collection lawsuit.
 It can also sell its right to collect on the debt to another company called a debt buyer, which can then sue you, sometimes years after the original debt was incurred.